 Walking around, I saw some lovely ornate doors and gateways.
 I assumed they belong to a Haveli of some rich family.
 On closer examination, most of them were doors to different Akhadas or religious organizations where Sadhus live.

-Akhadas on one side led to Ganga on their other side.
-Can you ask for a better living space where Ganga flows right beside your home, as soon as it enters the plains from hills?
+Akhadas on one side led to Ganga on the other side.
+Can you ask for a better living space where Ganga flows right beside your home, as soon as it enters the plains from the hills?

 Sanskrit Schools in Kankhal

 Somewhere in between homes and Akhadas, I stepped into an old Sanskrit school.
 It reminded me that this place should have a lot of Sanskrit and Vedic Pathshalas.
 Incidentally, the locals said most of them are not doing well.

 What would stay with me is the lovely location of these schools, right next to Ganga.

 Other famous landmarks include Ma Anandmayi Ashram and Ramakrishna Mission.